aliciayuting/CascadeDocker/README.md

 ## Docker Image
 Here are the steps of how to pull the docker image:
-1. ssh into the Ubuntu environment(container/virtual machine), install docker on the machine(container/VM)
+1. In the Ubuntu environment, install docker on the machine(container/VM)
 2. run the below command to pull and run the docker image

 ```sudo docker run --network host --gpus all -P --privileged -d -it --name=casenv yy354/cascade_docker_ml:v1.0```